source-hub-org/logo-forge/README.md

 python -m logo_force.trim_logo
 ```

 The trimming functionality works for both PNG and SVG output formats.
 For SVG files, it calculates the bounding box of all text elements and adjusts the SVG's viewBox accordingly.
+When both PNG and SVG formats are generated, the system ensures consistent dimensions and appearance between the two formats.

 ## SVG Output Options